Lionel Messi is the best footballer I've ever seen – Hummels

 Messi scored once and assisted two others as Barca eased past Dortmund 3-1 and into the last 16 at Camp Nou on Wednesday.

-It was a memorable 700th Barca outing for Messi, who set up Luis Suarez for the 29th-minute opener before his team-mate returned the favor four minutes later.
+It was a memorable 700th Barca outing for Messi, who set up Luis Suarez for the 29th-minute opener before his team-mate returned the favour four minutes later.

-👏 Leo Messi is set to make his 700th appearance for @FCBarcelona today 👏— beIN SPORTS USA (@beINSPORTSUSA) November 27, 2019

 Five-time Ballon d'Or winner Messi then teed up substitute Antoine Griezmann with 23 minutes remaining to cap a stellar display, prompting high praise from Dortmund defender Hummels.